rummanwaqar/CarND-Localization/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd $_`
 3. Compile: `cmake .. && make`

+## Map

+`data/map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+Each row has three columns

+1. x position
+2. y position
+3. landmark id